 Multicast Communication

-Before starting about multicast, we have to understand why we need multicast communication and what possible challenges we can face without multicast communication.
+Before starting about multicasting, we have to understand why we need multicast communication and what possible challenges we can face without multicast communication.
 In this blog, we will cover how multicasting works and how the data is processed in multicast communication, its advantages, multicast forwarding, and everything you need to know about it.

-Key Takeaways -
+Key Takeaways

-The term "multicast" refers to a method of sending a single message to a large group of people.
+The term “multicasting” refers to a method of sending a single message to a large group of people.
 Multicast Communication is a type of technique that transfers packets from one source to many receivers simultaneously.

 Multicast relies on three technologies namely - IGMP, PIM, Layer 3 Multicast.